Anindya99/GrowwBot/README.md

 ## Installation and Usage

-Make sure you have Nodejs and react scripts installed globally in your system.
+Make sure you have Nodejs and React scripts installed globally.
-And if you want to use a local database then install mongodb as well in your system.
+If you want to use a local database then install mongodb as well.

 ### Backend